I’ve got a couple things today. So let’s get right to ’em.

 Outside the “comfort zone”…

 So, my inclination is to avoid the trade show floors.
-Feels like too much pressure to perform.
+It all feels like too much pressure to perform.

 I have to consciously step up to a booth to invite someone to pitch me on their products.
 Or, if they’re not a great conversationalist, I have to create a conversation.